Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model

 The importance of such solutions stems from their applicability to boson stars, as commented in \cite{Friedberg:1986tq, Jetzer:1991jr, Liebling:2012fv, Kleihaus:2009kr, Kleihaus:2010ep}.
 The generalization of the model is investigated in \cite{Sawado:2020ncc, Sawado:2021rsc} where the authors analyze the features of compact solutions that are connected to gravity and an electromagnetic field.
 Special consideration should be given to the solution that includes a spherical massive body in the center of the spherical shell.
-Such a body could be a non-spinning black hole in particular.
+Such a body could be a nonspinning black hole, in particular.
 This is referred to as a {\it harbor solution}.

-We recently looked into another interesting case in which the empty space inside a Q-shell contains another Q-ball or Q-shell compacton.
+We recently looked into another interesting case in which the empty space inside a $Q$-shell contains another $Q$-ball or $Q$-shell compacton.
 This type of solution exists in field theoretical models composed of two or more $CP^N$ models.
 As a result, we refer to these models as {\it multicomponent models} \cite{Klimas:2021eue}.
 The Lagrangian \eqref{singleCPN} defines each $CP^N_a$ component, $a=1,2,\ldots,n$.
 Each such component is labeled as follows:

 in which $M_a$ and $\mu_a$ are coupling constants.
-As a result, the Lagrangian \be {\cal L}_{CP^N}=\sum_{a=1}^n{\cal L}_a+{\cal L}_{int} \ee provides the multi-component model, where ${\cal L}_{int}$ is the interaction term comprising the multicomponent fields $a\neq b$.
+As a result, the Lagrangian \be {\cal L}_{CP^N}=\sum_{a=1}^n{\cal L}_a+{\cal L}_{int} \ee is the multicomponent model, where ${\cal L}_{int}$ is the interaction term comprising the multicomponent fields $a\neq b$.
 The model would decouple into numerous distinct $CP^N$ models with V-shaped potentials if this term was not present.
-One of the simpler options for the interaction term is to take the products of the powers of the non-analytical potentials $V(X_a)$, i.e. \be {\cal L}_{int}=-\lambda\sum_{a\neq b}W(X_a,X_b) \ee where
+One of the simpler options for the interaction term is to take the products of the powers of the nonanalytical potentials $V(X_a)$, i.e., \be {\cal L}_{int}=-\lambda\sum_{a\neq b}W(X_a,X_b) \ee where